 It would be hard not to notice this modern space-like building designed by architect Zaha Hadid.
 Condos in the 11-story building range from $4.6 million for a standard apartment to a $35 million penthouse.
 The entire building has floor-to-ceiling windows throughout all 40 units.
 Some suites offer private entrances, but if residents do walk in through the front entrance, they will find a double-height entrance lobby.
 This building, developed by Related Companies, also boasts a communal garden, an indoor pool and spa, a rooftop terrace, and a playroom.

-While this site is not yet under construction, the developer is aiming big with this $23.5 million dollar purchase.
-Michael Shvo, who became famous during the real estate boom for hosting flashy parties and for major marketing, purchased an old gas station site at an unprecedented $800 per square foot.
+While this site is not yet under construction, the developer is aiming big with this 23.5 million dollar purchase.
+Michael Shvo, who became famous during the real estate boom for hosting flashy parties and for significant marketing, purchased an old gas station site at an unprecedented $800 per square foot.
 Shvo considers the purchase a bargain, however, based on the potential of the lot’s location.

 Shvo intends to turn the property into an art-themed condominium with retail developments that connect to the nearby art galleries.
 He is already stirring up interest after installing 7-foot tall trees around the perimeter of the property.
 Shvo wanted it to seem like an extension of the High Line while the development is in progress.